blackmamba-ops/Action-Detection/README.md

 Contributions are welcome!
 Please feel free to open issues and submit pull requests.

 License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the BSD 3-Clause License - see the LICENSE file for details.

 ---

-Created by Your blackmamba-ops
+Created by blackmamba-ops